JordBanksyyc/hello-world/README.md

 # hello-world
-Just another repository.

-Hello everyone,
+Hello Everybody,

-I am a Cross-Dressing beauty from Calgary.
+I am a Cross-Dressing beauty out of Calgary, AB.
-And I love to go out dancing!
+I love to go to Twisted Element to dance the night away.